Other-People-UCSD/Pink-Currents/_posts/2020-04-06-boys-night.md

 Mark is still too busy calming down to get properly annoyed, but he still takes the time to extend his middle finger.

 _“Please make an effort,”_ Amanda had said.
-“Y_ou know how much it would mean to me — my boyfriend and my best friend getting along.
+“You know how much it would mean to me — my boyfriend and my best friend getting along.
 And Dave really likes you; he never likes any of the guys I date.
-The fact that he invited you along on one of his trips means a lot.”_
+The fact that he invited you along on one of his trips means a lot.”

 Mark had almost asked Amanda why Dave would like him, especially compared to Amanda’s exes.
 He’s seen some of the douches she used to date; they seem right up Dave’s alley.
 Maybe that’s the deal though — Dave can like Mark because he doesn’t drive a car worth twice the price of tuition, so he won’t seem like a threat when Dave decides to finally swoop in on Amanda.